 "description": "Laborum qui ea velit sint officia culpa aute ad sint fugiat excepteur ex pariatur consectetur.",

-Then a markdown file must be added to the assets/markdown folder with the same name as the previously set id in design pattern’s JSON.
+Then a markdown file must be added to the assets/markdown folder with the same name as the previously set id in the design pattern’s JSON.
 This markdown would contain information about the design pattern — usually, code snippets with some explanation on how the pattern is implemented.
 After providing a markdown file, the design pattern should be implemented and its example widget for the design pattern’s screen should be prepared.
 For this example, I have created a simple Hello World widget (introduction.dart):

-Finally, a new route should be added to router.dart file by adding the route name to the DesignPatternRoutes class (it should match with the route value in design pattern’s JSON file) and adding a new DesignPatternDetails widget with a previously created example (lines 25–32):
+Finally, a new route should be added to router.dart file by adding the route name to the DesignPatternRoutes class (it should match with the route value in the design pattern’s JSON file) and adding a new DesignPatternDetails widget with a previously created example (lines 25–32):